Creative Dance Theatre

 • Ages: 1–18 years old

-The leadership team includes Owner and Director Erika Madero, TOPs Director Alexa Lopez Plush, Jr. TOPs Director Erin Kracht, and Office Manager Becky Jonestrask.
-Alexa graduated from San Diego State University with a B.F.A. in Dance and from San Diego City College in 2018 with a double Associate’s Degree in Dance and Business Administration & Management.
-Erin graduated summa cum laude from San José State University with a BFA in Dance, was granted the Virginia Ann Excellence in Dance Scholarship, and is certified to teach Progressing Ballet Technique.
-Sarah received her BA in Human Development from the University of California San Diego and earned a “Kidding Around Yoga” certification in 2022.
+The leadership team includes Erika Madero as Owner and Director of CDT, Alexa Lopez Plush as TOPs Director, Erin Kracht as Jr. TOPs Director, and Becky Jonestrask as Office Manager.
+Staff credentials include Alexa Lopez Plush, who graduated from San Diego State University with a B.F.A. in Dance and from San Diego City College in 2018 with a double Associates Degree in Dance and Business Administration & Management; Erin Kracht, who graduated summa cum laude from San José State University with a BFA in Dance, was granted the Virginia Ann Excellence in Dance Scholarship, and is certified to teach Progressing Ballet Technique; Ranier Martinez, who is pursuing a BFA in Dance at San Diego State University; and Sarah DeGuzman, who received her BA in Human Development from the University of California San Diego and earned a “Kidding Around Yoga” children’s yoga certification in 2022.

-The program states that it believes dance is a living art passed down through generations and that it honors its roots by teaching folk dances from different cultures and preserving studio traditions as it has passed from teacher to student.
-It states that it does not participate in competitions and that it believes each student has winning attributes and value regardless of individual skill.
-The program describes providing an intentional environment where children can be comfortable expressing themselves and communicating their emotions through movement and dance, and it states that students develop self-confidence, dance technique, self-awareness, leadership qualities, and coordination while having fun and feeling successful.
-It also states that it offers a developmentally appropriate program where dancers can experience a variety of dance forms and describes itself as a positive environment where young people are encouraged to explore and develop their creativity through the art of dance.
+According to its mission statement, Creative Dance Theatre believes that dance is a living art passed down through generations and honors its roots by teaching folk dances from different cultures and preserving studio traditions as it has passed from teacher to student.
+The program does not participate in competitions and states that it provides an intentional environment where children can be comfortable expressing themselves and communicating their emotions through movement and dance.
+The mission statement also says that students develop self-confidence, dance technique, self-awareness, leadership qualities, and coordination while having fun and feeling successful, and that the program is developmentally appropriate and allows dancers to experience a variety of dance forms.

 • Ages: 1–18 years old

-The leadership team includes Owner and Director Erika Madero, TOPs Director Alexa Lopez Plush, Jr. TOPs Director Erin Kracht, and Office Manager Becky Jonestrask.
-Alexa graduated from San Diego State University with a B.F.A. in Dance and from San Diego City College in 2018 with a double Associate’s Degree in Dance and Business Administration & Management.
-Erin graduated summa cum laude from San José State University with a BFA in Dance, was granted the Virginia Ann Excellence in Dance Scholarship, and is certified to teach Progressing Ballet Technique.
-Sarah received her BA in Human Development from the University of California San Diego and earned a “Kidding Around Yoga” certification in 2022.
+The leadership team includes Erika Madero as Owner and Director of CDT, Alexa Lopez Plush as TOPs Director, Erin Kracht as Jr. TOPs Director, and Becky Jonestrask as Office Manager.
+Staff credentials include Alexa Lopez Plush, who graduated from San Diego State University with a B.F.A. in Dance and from San Diego City College in 2018 with a double Associates Degree in Dance and Business Administration & Management; Erin Kracht, who graduated summa cum laude from San José State University with a BFA in Dance, was granted the Virginia Ann Excellence in Dance Scholarship, and is certified to teach Progressing Ballet Technique; Ranier Martinez, who is pursuing a BFA in Dance at San Diego State University; and Sarah DeGuzman, who received her BA in Human Development from the University of California San Diego and earned a “Kidding Around Yoga” children’s yoga certification in 2022.

-The program states that it believes dance is a living art passed down through generations and that it honors its roots by teaching folk dances from different cultures and preserving studio traditions as it has passed from teacher to student.
-It states that it does not participate in competitions and that it believes each student has winning attributes and value regardless of individual skill.
-The program describes providing an intentional environment where children can be comfortable expressing themselves and communicating their emotions through movement and dance, and it states that students develop self-confidence, dance technique, self-awareness, leadership qualities, and coordination while having fun and feeling successful.
-It also states that it offers a developmentally appropriate program where dancers can experience a variety of dance forms and describes itself as a positive environment where young people are encouraged to explore and develop their creativity through the art of dance.
+According to its mission statement, Creative Dance Theatre believes that dance is a living art passed down through generations and honors its roots by teaching folk dances from different cultures and preserving studio traditions as it has passed from teacher to student.
+The program does not participate in competitions and states that it provides an intentional environment where children can be comfortable expressing themselves and communicating their emotions through movement and dance.
+The mission statement also says that students develop self-confidence, dance technique, self-awareness, leadership qualities, and coordination while having fun and feeling successful, and that the program is developmentally appropriate and allows dancers to experience a variety of dance forms.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.